 - Based on thermal response tests or drilling feedback the re-calculation and final design confirmation

 A geological geothermal survey will give a strong indication of the thermal characteristics at the site, where the boreholes are to be drilled and where they can be installed in the interests of safety and optimum performance.
 As you can see, accuracy is crucial in such a project, and something we take very seriously as part of our operations here at Teckna Group.

 In the absence of any geological data assembled from geothermal ground surveys, Teckna Group will estimate the borehole requirement using our expert knowledge and experience, and by using conservative values for heat recovery.
 However, this can result in 5-10% more borehole metres being drilled than absolutely necessary.

 On larger installations, this can easily mean a difference of one borehole or more.
 This may not seem like a lot at first glance, but with each borehole being likely to add £4-5K to the cost of the total installation it soon begins to make sense to invest in a geothermal survey.
-Geothermal surveys will achieve a more accurate estimation of total borehole requirements.
+Geothermal surveying will achieve a more accurate estimation of total borehole requirements.

 - As a rule of thumb, installations of up to around 15kW Heat pump capacity can be estimated solely using the MCS tables.